 Oracle Enterprise Manager includes restricted use of Oracle Business Intelligence Publisher and Business Intelligence Mobile for use with Enterprise Manager functions and interfaces only.
 This restricted BI Publisher license will allow reporting only against the Enterprise Manager repository and against data dictionary (including AWR data) of target databases.
 In order to report against other data sources, it is necessary to have BI Publisher license.

-Restricted-use license of Sun ZFS Storage Appliance Cloning (Part #7102338) is included with Enterprise Manager Snap Clone, a feature of Oracle Cloud Management Pack for Oracle Database.
+Restricted-use license of Oracle ZFS Storage Appliance Cloning (Part #7102338) is included with Enterprise Manager Snap Clone, a feature of Oracle Cloud Management Pack for Oracle Database.